sanctum-black/blog/computer-science/10-advanced-programming-techniques/10-advanced-programming-techniques.md

 ---

 # Currying
-**Currying** is a technique that was introduced in the 1930s by the mathematician and logician [Haskell Curry](), as part of his work in combinatory logic.
+**Currying** is a technique that was introduced in the 1930s by the mathematician and logician [Haskell Brooks Curry](), as part of his work in combinatory logic.
 The concept of currying was further developed in the 1950s and 1960s by other mathematicians and computer scientists, such as [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) and [John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)).
 It was then popularized in functional programming languages such as Lisp and ML.

 ## 1. Definition
 Currying is a concept closely related with higher-order functions, because it builds on them.
 Currying consists of breaking down a function that takes multiple arguments into a series of functions that take one argument each.
 The functions can then be called sequentially using parenthesis.